kiranma72/abdm-docs/content/3-milestone2/link-care-context/notification-mobile.md

 # Notification to Mobile

-**Applicable when:** User has come to the hospital, does not share ABHA address during registration but shares mobile, name, age, gender.
+**Applicable when:** User does not share ABHA address during registration but shares mobile, name, age, gender.

-- Health Information Provider (HIP) calls an API with just the mobile number to notify the user that a new health record has been created for the patient.
+- Health Information Provider (HIP) must call an ABDM API when a new health record is ready to be shared with an user.

-- HIPs can send SMS to patients in case they have not registered and do not have a health-ID after their visit.
-HIPs will call gateway with phone number, care-context-details and an optional deeplink URL.
+- ABDM sends the SMS to notify the user that they can access and link the new health record using any PHR app.
+- The SMS contains a deep link the triggers the PHR app.
+- The PHR app will help the user create an ABHA address, discover and link the health record.

 ## Sample User Experience